NormanTUD/OmniOpt/.gui/_tutorials/run_sh.md

 ## Script Example

 To make your script robust enough for the environment of OmniOpt2 on HPC-Systems, it is recommended that you do not run your script directly in the objective program string.
-Rather, it is recommended that you create a <samp>run.sh</samp>-file from which your program gets run.
+Rather, it is recommended that you create a `run.sh`-file from which your program gets run.

 It may look like this: